Andha 7 Naatkal: Plot

 Anand locates Madhavan, poses as a film producer and offers Madhavan a chance to compose music for his next film.
 Madhavan agrees and starts composing music.
 Anand narrates the love story of Madhavan and Vasanthi and Vasanthi's wedding to Madhavan as the film's plot step by step, but with a different backdrop.
 Madhavan does not realise that the story being narrated is his real story and fervently focuses on song composition.

 After Anand's mother dies on the seventh day, Anand invites Madhavan to come to his home for a discussion.
 He continues the story to the stage when the sick mother-in-law dies, and the heroine leaves her husband's home to live with her lover.
 He then asks Madhavan's opinion about the unusual climax.
 Though Madhavan does not like it, he appreciates it to please the "producer".

-Anand takes Madhavan to his room, ostensibly to give him an advance, but instead offers Vasanthi to him.
+Anand takes Madhavan to his room, ostensibly to give him an advance, but actually to offer Vasanthi to him.
 Madhavan initially hesitates, but soon agrees on the condition that Vasanthi only come in the same way when she was his love, without the thaali.
 Vasanthi, however, cannot bring herself to remove it.
 When Anand tries to, she resists.
 Madhavan then tells Anand that Madhavan's lover can be Anand's wife, but Anand's wife can never be Madhavan's lover again.
 He concludes that adhering to traditional values is the right ending, wishes the couple well and leaves.